imec-int/team_scheire_OK/README.md

 [Team Scheire](https://www.canvas.be/team-scheire) is a canvas production in which they present the maker movement.

-The use-case chosen for the 2nd season of Team Scheire by imec is creating an aid for anaesthetize children.
-Very often they are terrified in the hospitals.
+The use-case chosen for the 2nd season of Team Scheire by imec is: creating an aid when anaesthetizing children.
+Very often they are terrified in the hospitals and respond frightened.
+If they would be more at ease the operations would be performed more smoothly.

-A solution has been created in the form of an immersive enviroment in which the kids themselves interact.
+A solution has been created in the form of an immersive enviroment which the kids themselves can interact with.

+TODO: perhaps more info on the things that kids would go through (or ask Lynn?)

 ### the immersive environment